-The Boomerang Effect materialized in part because of a thought expressed by L.M.
-Montgomery to introduce her book, Anne of Green Gables.
-Her words have always seemed to echo my own feelings.
+The Boomerang Effect materialized in part from a thought expressed by L.M.
+Montgomery in her classic story, Anne of Green Gables.
+Her words have always seemed to call out to the imaginative child in me.

 “It has always seemed to me, ever since early childhood, amid all the commonplaces of life, I was very near to a kingdom of ideal beauty.
 Between it and me hung only a thin veil.
 I could never draw it quite aside, but sometimes a wind fluttered it and I caught a glimpse of the enchanting realms beyond-only a glimpse-but those glimpses have always made life worthwhile."

-This has been my attempt to draw back the thin veil and let in the possibilities of imagination.
-I feel comforted knowing this is just a beginning and this work will continue as I grow in capacity.
+I feel comforted knowing this is just a beginning, and this work will continue as I grow in capacity.
 There is so much to be added to its pages, and so much I may have overlooked.
-I have done my best to touch on the major themes of artistry, design, learning spaces, community, autonomy, questions, communication, time, skills and resources.
-These are the thresholds concepts that can create learning environments that bring awareness for teaching outside the “commonplaces of life”.
+I have done my best to touch on the major themes of creativity, artistry, design, pedagogy, community, and inquiry.
+I believe these are a few thresholds concepts that create learning environments which invite learners to reach for more.